Leading Seaman Ronald W.W. Rendle JX167874

 the Armed Merchant Cruiser (AMC), HMS Patroclus at Portsmouth, on 13 January 1940.
 She was commanded by Capt G.C.
 Wynter RN.
 HMS Patroclus

 was sent to the Med and brought back refugees and troops who had escaped to the South of France after Dunkirk and reached Gibraltar.
 Ron celebrated his 21st

 patrolled the Atlantic looking for blockade runners.
 She boarded a

 suspicous Norwegian merchant ship and escorted her to Scapa Flow.
-She was torpedoed by German U-Boat but the crew
+After the merchant ship was allowed to leave Scapa she was torpedoed by German U-Boat, the crew

 were saved and the only life lost was that of the ship's dog.